 - VIP class if purchasing more than $1,000, for instance.

 With these tips in mind, you might be able to increase your revenue through upselling and cross-selling.
 Just don’t forget that these should always come second to the initial purchase, and you’ll be just fine.

 Upselling and cross-selling are conducted and delivered more efficiently via people to people.
 Your sales team and customer support team play a vital role in persuading customers to repurchase or purchase more from you.

 So, in addition to providing employees with useful training courses, E-commerce entrepreneurs can offer appealing incentives for salespeople.
 It can be the “employee of the month” prize, voucher for traveling, or even company product rewards.
 Incentives will surely motivate employees to practice upselling and cross-selling with prospective customers.

 The bottom line

-So, that’s all for the definitive guide on upsell and cross-sell for E-commerce entrepreneurs.
-Actually, you should implement those tips flexibly depending on your business types and customers’ behaviors.
+So, that’s all for the definitive guide on upselling and cross-selling for E-commerce entrepreneurs.
+You should implement those tips flexibly depending on your business types and customers’ behaviors.

-If you find other useful tips to upsell and cross-sell, you can share it with us in the comment box below.
+If you find other useful tips to upsell and cross-sell, you can share them with us in the comment box below.
 We’re always willing to discuss it with you!